Childrens Dental Services in Etobicoke

 Early Positive Dental Experiences

-Visiting the dentist should be a relaxed, low-stress experience for kids.
-At West Mall Dental Group, we're committed to helping children feel at ease during each step of their appointment.
+WE belive that visiting the dentist should be a relaxed, low-stress experience for kids.
+At West Mall Dental Group, we do our best to help children feel at ease during each step of their appointment.

-Our cheerful, relaxing waiting room has lots of books and toys to keep kids occupied while they wait, and our friendly dentists and team are always happy to answer any questions your child might have about their oral care.
+Our waiting room has lots of books and toys to keep kids occupied while they wait, and our dentists and team are always happy to answer any questions your child might have about their oral care.

 During the Appointment

-Our dentist and hygienist will talk to your child about their dental health in language they understand, and provide thorough, detailed advice about how to care for their teeth and gums at home.
+Our dentist and hygienist will talk to your child about their dental health using language they understand, and can provide advice about how to care for their teeth and gums at home.

 We understand that when working with kids, patience is key.
-During their dental appointments, we will take care to proceed at your child's pace, take breaks if they get overwhelmed, and explain each step of the process.
+During their dental appointments, we will do our best to proceed at your child's pace, take breaks if they get overwhelmed, and explain each step of the process.

 Services for Children

-That said, we offer certain treatments and approaches that are specifically geared to children's growing smiles, including the following:
+That said, we offer certain treatments and approaches that can be specifically geared to children's growing smiles, including the following: